roma2023/Shell_Implementation/README.md

-# Simple Shell Implementation (Your Shell Name)
+# Simple Shell Implementation

 ## Overview

-This repository contains the implementation of a simple Unix shell, named [Your Shell Name].
+This repository contains the implementation of a simple Unix shell.
 This shell is a basic command-line interpreter that allows users to execute various commands and perform basic operations within a Unix-like environment.

 ## Features

-[Your Shell Name] provides the following features:
+It provides the following features:

 - **Command Execution**: The shell can execute external programs and built-in commands.